 More importantly, his approach to life seems to be the same way.
 Follow your interests, go where the evidence leads you, and be open to the unexpected.
 In doing so, be as unbiased and objective as you can be.
 This involves humility, the importance of which is the real lesson I learn from his lectures.
 That could be a tribute to his parents, both teachers.

-Haven’t had enough?
+Want more?
 Go to Robert Brancatelli.
-Note to self: try to find that book on transformational grammar from Gayle Byerly’s class at Ursinus.
+The Brancatelli Blog is a member of The Free Media Alliance.
+Note to self: try to find that book on transformational grammar from Gayle Byerly’s class at Ursinus College.